 Policy Updates from the Graduate School

-This page will continue to be updated with new policy changes from the Graduate School due to this semester's academic disruption and the current public health crisis.
+This page will continue to be updated with new policy changes from the Graduate School due to this year's academic disruption and the current public health crisis.

 English Proficiency Exams

-In response to the global COVID-19 pandemic, the Graduate School at Binghamton University has temporarily approved the use of the Duolingo English Test as proof of English proficiency for applications to the fall 2020 semester.
+In response to the global COVID-19 pandemic, the Graduate School at Binghamton University has temporarily approved the use of the Duolingo English Test as proof of English proficiency through the 2022 application cycle.

 A minimum score of 105 is required.